The Happy JavaScript Module

 Velocity.js - animation engine leveraging modern CSS

-Mdash - design system, leverages web standards (my project btw)
+Mdash - design system, leverages web standards (one of my projects)

 validate.js - simple object validation